micropython/micropython/docs/library/network.rst

     If the *name* parameter is provided, the hostname will be set to this value.
     If the function is called without parameters, it returns the current hostname.

+    A change in hostname is typically only applied during connection.
+For DHCP this is because the hostname is part of the DHCP client request, and the implementation of mDNS in most ports only initialises the hostname once during connection.
+For this reason, you must set the hostname before activating/connecting your network interfaces.

     The default hostname is typically the name of the board.